EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond magnetar?: Introduction

 The SNe following FXRTs EP240414a and EP250108a are both too luminous to be accounted for solely by the traditional radioactive power, which makes them potentially connected to GRBs as well as superluminous supernovae (SLSNe).
 Therefore, a central engine could be expected to play a crucial role in driving these FXRTs, since such an engine (in the particular sense, a rapidly rotating magnetar) was usually used to explain the phenomena of GRBs and SLSNe \cite[e.g.,][]{Dai1998, Zhang2001, Yu2007, Kasen2010, Metzger2015, Yu2017, Margalit2018, Fiore2025}.
 Furthermore, the big bump on a timescale of several days, which is before the SN peak, could provide more detailed clues to the explosion processes and environments of the FXRTs.
 First, the bump could be the result of the cooling of SN ejecta and dense circum-stellar material that were previously heated by the SN shock \citep{Sun2024,vanDalen2025,Srinivasaragavan2025}, in particular, when the SN shock can be energized by the powerful wind of a magnetar \citep{Zhang2022}.
-Nevertheless, it was also suggested that the bump could have a non-thermal origin, e.g., due to a shock refreshed by itself \citep{Srivastav2025} or a shock driven by an off-axis cocoon \citep{Hamidani2025,Zheng2025}.
+Nevertheless, it was also suggested that the bump could have a non-thermal origin, e.g., due to a shock driven by a jet and refreshed by the jet tail or due to a shock driven by an off-axis cocoon \citep{Hamidani2025,Zheng2025}.
+In the former scenario, it is assumed that the velocity stratification of the jet enables slower shells to catch up with the decelerating shock front, thereby re-energizing the front and inducing a delayed brightening \citep{Rees1998,Sari2000,Srivastav2025}.